hafbau/lecture_notes/w1d4/notes.md

 Decide on who will present the answer when called upon for your group

-## map [15m]

 ## Questions [5m]

 ## Things we learned [10m]

-- forEach helps us abstract away the repeatable looping logic
-- Higher order functions are functions that takes in other functions as arguments
-- We can use inline callbacks especially if it's a one-time use case; otherwise it's better to define the callback function separately
-- Functions are first class citizens and can be treated as any other values in javascript
-- const / let are block scoped and are not hoisted
-- Callback functions caan have any number of arguments for example forEach passes in the index of the current item and the original array

 Thank you till next time!